 In the world of sports nutrition, glutamine is also called a Conditionally Essential amino acid.
 By conditionally, we mean that, under some conditions, our ability to make this amino acid may not be enough to suit our needs.
 When this happens, it temporarily becomes an essential amino acid.
 Another phrase that means the same thing is “semi-essential.”

 It's this part about glutamine being conditionally essential that has people buzzing about this amino acid.
 The claims for these types of supplements are numerous but the most prevalent claim is that glutamine helps you recover faster from exercise and improve your exercise performance.

 Conditionally Essential Amino Acids

 According to the NSCA's Guide To Exercise and Sport Nutrition, these are the conditionally essential amino acids

-Remember, these are the amino acids which are usually not essential.
+Remember, these are the amino acids that are usually not essential.
 It's only under certain circumstances (conditions) that our ability to make them is not enough to suit our needs.
-That is, they temporarily become essential and when supplementation may be needed.
+That is, they temporarily become essential when supplementation may be needed.

 So when does it become conditionally essential?
 In other words, when might taking this as a supplement make sense?

 The interest in glutamine helping people recover faster is based on clinical research.
 But fitness websites or magazines never tell us who the research is conducted on.

 The majority of glutamine research involves sick people who have severe burns or serious illnesses like cancer or HIV.
 These are severe stresses on the body.
 In these cases, some research finds glutamine might help.

 When this amino acid is given to sick people, their immune systems improve, they sometimes gain weight and recover faster after surgery.
 Because glutamine appears to work on these individuals, those in the supplement business started to market it to people who exercise – because exercise is stress too.

 Another thing the ads don't say is sometimes the glutamine is injected although taking it orally probably will raise levels in the blood too.
 Taking it through an IV though will raise blood levels even more.